csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cffi.md

 to utilize library that does not have a Python interface, or utilize own code written in C or Fortran.

-Python standard defines C Application Programmer Interface (API) which is to most comprehensive way to interact with external code written in C or C++.
+Python standard defines [C Application Programmer Interface (API)](https://docs.python.org/3/c-api/) which is the most comprehensive way to interact with external code written in C or C++.
 However, in many cases one can interact with C/C++ more easily by using [CFFI](https://cffi.readthedocs.io) package or Cython.
 We start by looking how